-If You Like the Idea of Flexibility – Courthouse Researching Might Be For You
+If You Like the Idea of Flexibility – Being a Courthouse Researcher Might Be For You

 So I Have to Go to the Courthouse in My Town or City?